oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 TODO elaborate on increased privacy if the status list is hosted by a third party instead of the issuer reducing tracking possibilities
 TODO evaluate definition of Status List Provider?
  An entity that hosts the Status List as a resource for potential Relying Parties.
 The Status List Provider may be the issuer of the Status List but may also be outsourced to a trusted third party.

+## Historical Resolution {#privacy-historical}

+By default, this specification only supports providing status list information for the most recent status information and does not allow the lookup of historical information like a validity state at a specific point in time.
+There exists optional support for a query parameter that allows these kind of historic lookups as described in [](#historical-resolution).
+There are scenarios where such a functionality is necessary, but this feature should only be implemented when the scenario and the consequences of enabling historical resolution are fully understood.

+There are strong privacy concerns that have to be carefully taken into considerations when providing a mechanism that allows historic requests for status information - see [](#privacy-relying-party) for more details.
+Support for this functionality is optional and Implementers are RECOMMENDED to not support historic requests unless there are strong reasons to do so and after carefully considering the privacy implications.

 # Implementation Considerations {#implementation}